telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 Returns true if ripple effect should be added

-###  EnableServerFiltering `Boolean`

-Gets or sets value indicating whether server-side filtering is enabled

-###  EnableServerPaging `Boolean`

-Gets or sets value indicating whether server-side paging is enabled

 ###  EnforceMinLength `Boolean`

 If set to true the widget will not show all items when the text of the search input cleared.
 By default the widget shows all items when the text of the search input is cleared.
 Works in conjunction with minLength.

-###  Filter `String`
+###  Filter `RadMultiSelectFilter`

 The filtering method used to determine the suggestions for the current value.
-Filtration is turned off by default, and can be performed over string values only (either the widget's data has to be an array of strings, or over the field, configured in the dataTextField option).
+Filtration is turned of by default, and can be performed over string values only (either the widget's data has to be an array of strings, or over the field, configured in the dataTextField option).
 The supported filter values are startswith, endswith and contains.

-###  FilterFields `String`

-Enables multicolumn filtering.

 ###  FixedGroupTemplate `String`